16 Best Gaming Headsets for 2019

 - A back-to-basic headset that focuses on producing rock solid sound performance

-- One of the few good gaming headsets to come in an open air design
+- One of the best gaming headsets to come in an open air design

 - 53mm drivers deliver highly accurate noise without the need for surround sound